vT3n/Test-0.0/README.md

 ## Getting Started (Personal Checklist)

 1. Back up the original Enter the Gungeon install before modding.
 2. Drop BepInEx files and confirm the launcher runs without crashing.
+(We are here, with working console from BepInEx)
 3. Build the plugin project and copy the DLL into `BepInEx/plugins`.
+(Working on the .cs for plugin rn <--)
 4. Start the localhost service (`uvicorn main:app --reload --port 8000`) and tail logs.
 5. Launch the game, play a short run, and ensure JSON snapshots arrive and are stored.
 6. Review logs for missing fields or malformed entries; iterate on plugin serialization.